 With Postcards you can create and edit email templates online without any coding skills!
 Includes more than 100 components to help you create custom emails templates faster than ever before.Try FreeOther Products

 Home Screen by Gert Tzafa is based on a heavily blurred background that gives the UI a polished and sleek feel.
 Such a turbid background easily highlights foreground elements, while the curved borders add a tone of elegance.

 iPhone Lock Screen Design by Asher Charles lets out a delicate nature breath of a warm summer day.
 A spectacular greenish background is skillfully complimented by several components: white slightly bold typography in the header and saturated white glyphs at the bottom of the screen.

 Unlocking iOS7 by Nandor Tamas involves nothing more than a few basic integral elements.
 A monochrome dark background helps to direct users’ eye to a contrasting keypad with circular outline keys.
 Here, the minimal approach is used as fit as a fiddle.

 Sightsy – Home screen by Rick Waalders has a sleek and unconventional UI with a lovely geometry touch.
 The colorful flat shapes are bolstered by tiny captions, leaving a lot of free space.

-Part1: Lock Screen by Peyman Eskandari is a smart and quite comprehensive concept that provides users with a quick access to essential programs.
-The lock screen invites action from the user, utilizing simple drag-and-drop technique.
+Part1: Lock Screen by Peyman Eskandari is a smart and quite comprehensive concept that provides users with quick access to essential programs.
+The lock screen invites action from the user, utilizing a simple drag-and-drop technique.

 iOS7 Lock Screen by Charles Patterson depicts a marvelous seascape.
 The blue-tone – which has a powerful calming effect – efficiently collaborates with a subtle clock and casual narrow type.